 Have you ever checked the symbol on a plastic item and assumed that the circle of three recycling arrows with a number inside meant that it was recyclable?
-I did too until very recently.
-In fact, the symbols simply indicate what type of plastic the item is made of.
+Until recently I thought the same.
+In fact, the symbols simply indicate what type of plastic the item is made from.

-Just two types of plastic (1-PET and 2-HDPE) are widely recycled.
+Only two types of plastic (1: PET and 2: HDPE) are widely recycled in the UK.
 Some other types of plastic can theoretically be recycled but it is rarely economic to do so due to the physical processes involved, or the low value of the resultant recycled material.
 And other types of plastic are just not recycled at all.

 Types of plastic

 So what are the different types of plastic, and how easily can they be recycled?

 Common uses: Single use plastic bottles (eg soft drinks), jars, food and cosmetics containers